acne

 What causes acne?

-Acne occurs when the pores of the skin become clogged with oil, dead skin cells or bacteria.
-The bacteria propionibacterium acnes in particular causes the symptoms of acne.
-Every pore of your skin is the opening to a follicle.
+Acne occurs when the pores of the skin become clogged by oil, dead skin cells or bacteria.
+The bacterium Propionibacterium acnes in particular causes the symptoms of acne.
+Each pore of your skin is the opening to a follicle.
 The follicle consists of a hair and a sebaceous gland (oil).
-The oil gland releases sebum (oil), which flows through the hair, out of the pore, and onto your skin.
+The oil gland releases sebum (oil), which flows through the hair, out of the pore and onto your skin.
 The sebum keeps your skin smooth and soft.
 One or more problems with this lubrication process can cause acne.
 It can occur when:

 • too much oil is produced by your follicles (excessive sebum production)

-• overgrowth of bacteria accumulating in your pores
+• too much growth of bacteria that builds up in your pores

 What are the risk factors for developing acne?